-INTRODUCTION TO CEMETORIES & CREMATORIUMS
+INTRODUCTION TO CEMETERIES & CREMATORIUMS

 Our cemeteries have moved closer to reaching capacity, demographics have changed.
 There is extraordinarily minor change in the traditional norms and practices, traditional full burials are still the norm.
 When forecasting future capacity of using mortality rates, population forecasts, methods of disposition, market capture, and future interment needs.
 And critically analyzing the municipalities site inventory you find existing constraints and opportunities presented in many changing aspects of the municipality.
 Cemetery needs were combined with the inventory to create a high-level concept plan that can be used to develop the cemeteries for the next 20 to 30 years.